tweag/cooked-validators/doc/BALANCING.md

 In Cardano, transactions must be balanced before they can be submitted for validation.
-This means the equation `input value + minted value = output value + burned value + fee` must be satisfied to proceed to phase 2 of the validation process.
+This means the equation `input value + minted value = output value + burned value + deposited value + fee` must be satisfied to proceed to phase 2 of the validation process.
 Additionally, when a transaction involves scripts, and thus its validation can fail in phase 2, collaterals must be provided to account for such possible failures.
-These collaterals are related to the fee through the protocol parameter `feeToCollateralRatio` by the inequation `totalCollateral >= fee * feeToCollateralRatio`, and they must satisfy their own preservation equation:
+These collaterals are related to the fee through the protocol parameter `collateralPercentage` by the inequation `totalCollateral >= fee * collateralPercentage`, and they must satisfy their own preservation
-`collateralInputs = totalCollaterals + returnCollaterals`.
+equation: `collateralInputs = totalCollaterals + returnCollaterals`.
 Lastly, the actual required fee for a given transaction depends on the size of the transaction and the (not yet executed) resources used by the scripts during validation.

 ### Balancing mechanism